manesec/maketoolkit/README.md

 ```

 **Note**: All tools will be locate in `/var/lib/mkt/Tools/Source` which soft link to `/Tools`.

-## Structure

-There are 3 main structure, `Tools` , `Search DB` and `Script`.

-`Tools` is use to install the pen-test tools.

-`Search DB` is use to search local document.
-It mean you need to download search db before to use.

-`Script` is some script, use to install some tools or setup the env.

-## Update

-Just type `sudo mkt-update` to update the tools, **But all tools will be delete it Because it need to reinstall the source**, which mean you need to install the tools again.

-## Fast Script

 You can setup it on `kali` or `parrot os` in those command.